 Financial counselors are available to discuss your options and offer guidance in the financial planning of your medical care or services.
 Contact a Financial Counselor at the Patient Estimate Program at (844) 678-6831 or [email protected].

-If UCSF Patient Financial Services have advised you to apply for financial assistance, please complete a financial assistance application using the UCSF Health Patient Financial Assistance Portal.
-Those with a family income at or below 400 percent of federal poverty guidelines generally qualify for 100 percent assistance.
-An Application for Charity Assistance should be completed after services are rendered and is not a substitute for insurance or a guarantee of future services
+If UCSF Patient Financial Services has advised you to apply for financial assistance, please complete a financial assistance application using UCSF's MyChart.
+Families with an income at or below 400 percent of federal poverty guidelines generally qualify for 100 percent assistance.
+An Application for Charity Assistance should be completed after services are provided and is not a substitute for insurance or a guarantee of future services.

 100% Charity Assistance Income Level

-Elective procedures require a deposit prior to service, unless the patient is eligible for financial assistance.
+Elective procedures require a deposit before service, unless the patient is eligible for financial assistance.
 If you need to make a deposit or arrange a payment before an elective procedure, please call Financial Counseling at (415) 353-1966.
-If you wish to make payment arrangements, or apply for financial assistance for an outstanding statement balance, please call Patient Financial Services at (866) 433-4035.
+To make payment arrangements or apply for financial assistance for an outstanding statement balance, call Patient Financial Services at (866) 433-4035.